Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-There are currently 5.3 million KBR shares held short by investors – that's known as KBR's "short interest".
-This figure is 7.7% down from 5.7 million last month.
+There are currently 8.5 million KBR shares held short by investors – that's known as KBR's "short interest".
+This figure is 15.3% up from 7.3 million last month.

 There are a few different ways that this level of interest in shorting KBR shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against KBR.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against KBR.